MicroUtils/MuJava/README.md

-# JavaMicroUtils
+# MuJava

-JavaMicroUtils is a tiny library with classes (micro-utils) designed each with a specific goal, usually some small helper methods that can save a few lines of boilerplates code.
+MuJava is a tiny library with classes (micro-utils) designed each with a specific goal, usually some small helper methods that can save a few lines of boilerplates code.
 The library assists using some of the JDK core api's and [Guava](https://github.com/google/guava) api's.
-In Addition Java newcomers can learn some concepts and best practices from the source code of the JavaMicroUtils.
+In Addition Java newcomers can learn some concepts and best practices from the source code of the MuJava.

 ## Getting started